Battle of Arica: Aftermath

 The Chileans won the battle and Colonel Bolognesi was killed.
 Some other high-ranking Peruvian officers who also perished were Colonel Alfonso Ugarte (who drove his horse off the cliff down into the Pacific Ocean to prevent the capture of the Peruvian flag by Chilean forces), and Colonel Mariano Bustamante, his Chief of Detail.
 These three Peruvian officers belonged to the group that had rejected the offer to surrender to the Chilean army, and prompted Colonel Bolognesi to vow to the Chilean emissary that he was going to defend the garrison to the last shot.

 One high-ranking officer who survived the battle and its aftermath was Lieutenant Colonel Roque Sáenz Peña, a volunteer officer of the Peruvian Army, who later went on to become President of Argentina.

 Since the Morro de Arica was the last bulwark of defense for the allied troops standing in the city, the city was quickly captured.
-The Chilean assaulting troops engaged in widespread killing of the surviving and surrendering Peruvian soldiers and the citizens of the captured city, which was then looted.